matkv/nobite/README.md

 # nobite
 Small tool to prevent nail biting by sending regular notifications.
+Started working on this during a Hackathon at work.